chaos-mesh/chaos-mesh/CONTRIBUTING.md

 $ ./hack/e2e.sh
 ```

-It's possible to limit specs to run, for example:
+It's possible to limit the specs to run, for example:

 ```bash
 $ ./hack/e2e.sh -- --ginkgo.focus='Basic'
 ```

 Run the following command to see help:

 ```bash
 $ ./hack/e2e.sh -h
 ```